PuZhiweizuishuai/PornTube/README.md

 Still in development.
 But most of the gong'n has been done.

-for example, Video upload, danmaku, historical records, etc.
+for example, Video upload, danmaku, historical records, Auto generate cover image, etc.

 ## Quick start